 Using these results, we now construct an invariant polynomial under the space group operations of the high-symmetry group that couples the IRs $X_3$ and $\Delta_5$ \cite{stokes2007, hatch2003}, consistent with previous experimental observations \cite{wright2002,nazarenko2006,senn2012charge,de2013speed,kukreja2018}.
 The allowed terms in the polynomial are, to second-order, $F^{(2)} =|\boldsymbol X|^2+|\boldsymbol \Delta|^2$, where $\boldsymbol X = (X_1, X_2, X_3)$ and $\boldsymbol \Delta = (\Delta_1, \Delta_2)$.
 The only allowed third-order term is $F^{(3)} = X_1 X_2 X_3$, while the fourth-order terms are

 This polynomial, which is the basis of a formal GL potential for the transition, involves five OPs related to the wave vectors that could, in principle, be involved in the transition.
 However, our experimental measurements are not momentum-resolved so the polynomial derived here is not directly relevant.
-Therefore, in the next section, we construct a minimal GL potential based on this formal polynomial to describe the transition.
+Therefore, we construct a minimal GL potential based on this formal polynomial to describe the transition (see Methods).